ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch09.md

-Training a VAE involves optimizing the model's parameters to minimize a loss function composed of two terms: a reconstruction loss and a Kullbackâ€"Leibler-divergence (KL-divergence) regularization term.
+Training a VAE involves optimizing the model's parameters to minimize a loss function composed of two terms: a reconstruction loss and a Kullback""Leibler-divergence (KL-divergence) regularization term.
 The reconstruction loss ensures that the decoded samples closely resemble the input images, while the KL-divergence term acts as a surrogate loss that encourages the learned latent distribution to be close to a